yetanalytics/dl4clj/README.md

 ;; local cpu training ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-;; lets use the record-reader-dataset-iterator we created earlier ;; we will recreate it here as review
+;; lets use the pre-built Mnist data set iterator

-(def poker-path "resources/poker/poker-hand-training.csv")

-(def file-split (s/new-filesplit :path poker-path))

-(def csv-rr (initialize-rr! :rr (rr/new-csv-record-reader :skip-num-lines 0 :delimiter ",")
-                            :input-split file-split))

-(def rr-ds-iter (ds-iter/new-record-reader-dataset-iterator
-                 :record-reader csv-rr
-                 :batch-size 1
-                 :label-idx 10
-                 :n-possible-labels 10))
+(def train-mnist-iter (new-mnist-data-set-iterator :batch-size 64 :train? true :seed 123))

+(def test-mnist-iter (new-mnist-data-set-iterator :batch-size 64 :train? false :seed 123))

+;; and lets set a listener so we can know how training is going

+(def score-listener (new-score-iteration-listener :print-every-n 5))

+;; and attach it to our model

+(def mln-with-listener (set-listeners! :model multi-layer-network
+                                       :listeners [performance-listener]))

-(def trained-mln (train-mln-with-ds-iter! :mln multi-layer-network
+(def trained-mln (train-mln-with-ds-iter! :mln mln-with-listener
-                                          :ds-iter rr-ds-iter
+                                          :ds-iter train-mnist-iter
-                                          :n-epochs 2))
+                                          :n-epochs 15))
-;; we now have a trained model
-;; not well trained but still has gone through the dataset twice ;; lets evaluate how poorly trained the network is
+;; we now have a trained model that has seen the training dataset 15 times ;; - feel free to change this if youre following along ;; lets evaluate the performance of the model

 ```